 - A link between the event, injury, or illness and your current disability.

 Establishing this link, or “nexus,” represents the most important component of a successful claim and, if necessary, a successful appeal.
-It is important to submit as much evidence as possible to prove this nexus between the event in your military service and your medical condition.
+It is important to submit as much evidence as possible to prove this connection between the event in your military service and your medical condition.
 This will significantly increase your chance of being granted VA disability compensation.